Know more before you apply

 Credit card basics

-Credit cards and your credit report
+Impacts on your credit report

 Opening and maintaining a credit card with on-time payments is a signal to creditors that you can manage your debt effectively.
 On the other hand, missing payments can have a negative effect.
 While the impact of a missed payment may lessen over time, your credit report will retain this late payment information for 7 years.